marmelab/react-admin/docs/useListController.md

 ## Controlling Access To The List

 Should your authProvider implements the [`canAccess` method](./AuthProviderWriting.md#canaccess), the `useListController` hook will call it with the resource name to ensure users cannot access data they're no allowed to see.
-For instance, given the following `<List>`:
+For instance, given the following code:

 ```tsx
 import { useState } from 'react';